 The singer is still hanging out with the skater boy, as her first-ever TikTok starring skateboarding legend Tony Hawk showed us.
-She also recently featured in Willow Smith’s new pop punk album, produced by Blink-182’s drummer Travis Barker.
+She was also recently featured in Willow Smith’s new pop-punk album, produced by Blink-182’s drummer Travis Barker.

 We know it’s all the small things that matter when channelling the edgy look, which is why we’ve put together a guide to help you nail the trend.
 Check out our must-haves items below.

 The pop-punk scene was fuelled by teen angst, which emerging pop star Olivia Rodrigo communicates today through a stuck-out tongue.
 But if you don’t pull off the face as well as she does, or you don’t have your favourite Fall Out Boy lyrics tattooed on your arm, your next best option is sporting a graphic T-shirt.
 Tailored to perfection, this sleeveless t-shirt from Diesel (Rs 5,999) is an irresistible choice with its graphic pattern.

 Vivienne Westwood, the godmother of punk, needs no introduction.
 Neither does the London designer’s pearl and orb choker (Rs 22,000 approx.) that has come to be known as “the TikTok necklace”, thanks to its booming popularity.
 The pop-punk scene didn’t wear pearls, but they would have worn this choker if they knew Westwood shared their anti-establishment values.